-The Directors believe that they have complied with the requirements of Sections 281 to 285 of the Companies Act, 2014, with regard to the obligation to keep adequate accounting records, by employing accounting personnel with appropriate expertise and by providing adequate resources to the finance function.
-The accounting records are kept at the Group’s registered office, Main Street, Newbridge, Co Kildare.
+The Directors believe that they have complied with the requirements of Sections 281 to 285 of the Companies Act 2014, with regard to the obligation to keep adequate accounting records, by employing accounting personnel with appropriate expertise and by providing adequate resources to the finance function.
+The accounting records are kept at the Group’s registered office, Main Street, Newbridge, Co Kildare, W12 XR59.

-Details of the Group’s principal operating subsidiaries (including overseas branches) and joint ventures are set out in note 25 of the financial statements.
+Details of the Group’s principal operating subsidiaries (including overseas branches) and joint ventures are set out in the financial statements.

-The Group’s strategy on research and development and the costs incurred during the year are set out in the Operational and Financial reviews of this annual report.
+The Group’s strategy on research and development and the costs incurred during the year are set out in the Chief Financial Officer’s review of the annual report.

-The Board made no political donations during the year (FY15: €nil).
+The Board made no political donations during the year (FY17: €nil).

-In accordance with Section 383(2) of the Companies Act, 2014, the auditor KPMG, Chartered Accountants, will continue in office.
+In accordance with Section 383(2) of the Companies Act 2014, the auditor KPMG, Chartered Accountants, who were re-appointed in January 2018, will continue in office.